wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * The plugin won't recognize things that do custom escaping.
 If you have custom escaping methods, you may have to write a subclass of SecurityCheckPlugin in order for the plugin to recognize it.
+* The plugin can only validate the fifth ($options) and sixth ($join_cond) of MediaWiki's IDatabase::select() if its provided directly as an array literal, or directly returned as an array literal from a getQueryInfo() method.

 Customizing
 -----------